Layer Marney Tower: History

-The buildings suffered considerable damage from the Great English earthquake of 1884, and a subsequent report in The Builder magazine described the state of the house as such that ‘the outlay needed to restore the towers to anything like a sound and habitable condition would be so large that the chance of the work ever being done appears remote indeed’.
-The repairs were begun by brother and sister Alfred and Kezia Peache, who re-floored and re-roofed the gatehouse, as well as creating the garden to the south of the Tower.
+The buildings suffered considerable damage from the Great English earthquake of 1884, and a subsequent report in The Builder magazine described the state of the house as such that "the outlay needed to restore the towers to anything like a sound and habitable condition would be so large that the chance of the work ever being done appears remote indeed".
+The repairs were begun by brother and sister Alfred Peache and Kezia Peache, who re-floored and re-roofed the gatehouse, as well as creating the garden to the south of the Tower.

 The next owner was Walter de Zoete who carried on and expanded the work, with a team of 13 domestic and 16 outside staff.
 He enlarged the gardens, built a folly known as the Tea House (converted to a self-catering holiday cottage in 1999), and converted the stables into a Long Gallery where he housed his collection of furniture, paintings and objets d’arts.
 As a consequence of all this work it would be fair to say that the interior owes more to the Edwardian aesthetic of Walter de Zoete than to the Marneys.

 Walter de Zoete lost money in the Japanese stock market crash, and sold the house to a Dr and Mrs Campbell.
 The house came to the present owners, the Charringtons, in 1959.
 Gerald and Susan Charrington had been married in Layer Marney church in 1957; two years later Mrs Campbell's executors put the house up for sale and the Charringtons purchased it.
 It has been occupied by the Charrington family ever since.

 The gardens are listed as Grade II on the English Heritage Register of Historic Parks and Gardens of Special Historic Interest in England, while the building itself was designated Grade I in 1952.

-In 2023 the tower and gardens are open to the public from mid-April to 1st October for a small admission fee.
+In 2023 the tower and gardens are open to the public from mid-April to 1 October for a small admission fee.
 The tower is also available for wedding ceremonies and receptions, as well as conferences.
 It has proved popular as a media location.
 Films and television programs which feature shots of Layer Marney Tower include Preaching to the Perverted, Pasolini's Canterbury Tales, and Lovejoy.
-In December 2011 the tower was the venue for BBC1's Antiques Roadshow.
+In September 2010, episode 5 of the BBC's Climbing Great Buildings explored the tower in detail, then in December 2011 it was the venue for BBC1's Antiques Roadshow..

+In 2019 the tower was featured in Channel 4 show Four in a Bed, where the hosts received positive feedback.